-Leaseholders who pay variable service charges have the right to a management audit under s76 of the Leasehold Reform Housing and Urban Development Act and qualification is by not less than two thirds of leaseholders acting together.
-Individual leaseholders also have the right where they are the only property or one of two.
+Leaseholders of Resident Associations who pay variable service charges but are unhappy with the financial management of their block can apoint their own qualified accountant or surveyor to carry out a management audit under s76 of the Leasehold Reform Housing and Urban Development Act.
+Qualification is by not less than two thirds of leaseholders acting together and Individual leaseholders also have the right where they are the only property or one of two.

 Under the Act, the auditor must satisfy certain statutory requirements: